Tesla matrix LED headlights: flicker, dead pixels, burnt segments — repair vs replace (2026)

 - Before panicking → check your software version and wait for a couple of OTA updates.
 As of February 2026 Tesla is actively testing a flicker fix.

-- In Service Mode there's a "Lights → Headlight self-test" — each segment blinks in turn.
-This shows which part of the matrix has died.
+- In Service Mode a technician can check lighting diagnostics — this shows which part of the matrix has died.

 - Don't try to replace the LED chip inside the headlight — without specialized tools and an IR station this ends up as a discarded headlight.